SR-Scientist: Scientific Equation Discovery With Agentic AI¶

 Key Findings¶

-- Noise Robustness: SR-Scientist consistently outperforms other methods under Gaussian noise with varying standard deviations
+- Noise Robustness: SR-Scientist consistently outperforms others under varying levels of Gaussian noise.

 Highlights & Insights¶

-- Effective RL Self-Improvement: The 30B model trained with RL approaches the performance of larger non-RL models, validating the feasibility of agent self-improvement
+- Self-Evolution: RL training allows smaller 30B models to approach the performance of much larger non-RL models, validating the feasibility of agent self-improvement.

 Limitations & Future Work¶